BuongiornoTexas/rsrtools/README.rst

    Note that it's up to you to ensure that the save files match up with the steam account id (the method doesn't check this).

-I will add a demonstration utility showing these steps in a future release (specifically, the feature request to delete progress for specified CDLCs).

 And finally, a brief explanation of json_path: the get/set_subtree methods use a JSON path to navigate save data elements in the Rocksmith profile JSON dictionary.
 A JSON